Let’s set the scene…

 - Have an at home spa

 Really get into this one!
 Set up the bedroom with lit candles, Pandora spa radio, towels and essential oils (here’s some romantic diffuser blends).
 Take turns massaging each other and just relax!
 This is a great stress reliever, AND helps you both connect on a more physical level.
+It’s the perfect way to date your husband at home!

 - Bust out the board games